nherman222/nina-herman/README.md

 ## What Worked Well

-I was able to make a responsive nav bar that turns into a hamburger bar menu when in mobile.
-My main button transforms
+My main button expands when hovering on it and the main images are staggered just as the Daily Harvest website does.
+The footer also replicates the footer (which includes the email sign up form) from the Daily Harvest website.
+Additionally, I was able to make a responsive nav bar that turns into a hamburger bar menu when in mobile.
+I replicated the "Checkout the newest gems" section was inspired by the Patagonia shopping carousel because it looked better than the Daily Harvest layout for that area.
+When you hover over the images in this section, the opacity of the image is turned down, and a "read more" button appears.

 ## What Didn't

+I was going to layer the main images with the "Let's find some cool places" wording and the button using a z-index but the only reason that looked good on the Daily Harvest website was because it the images had white backgrounds so I didnt end up doing that.
+There is a small range for which the main letters and images do not resize because the position of the "Checkout the newest gems" is absolute.

 ## Screenshots